dapi/import-ruby/README.md

 end
 ```

-I recomend to create directory `app/utils` and contains there primitive helpers to use its in any classes in application.
+I recomend to create directory `app/utils` and put there primitive helpers to use them in any classes in the application.

 ## Development